Alpenrose Velodrome and event site is permanently closed

 The latest twist in the Alpenrose Dairy sale saga is a good one for bicycle racing fans.

+It wasn’t until our community was faced with losing the Alpenrose Velodrome for good that many people realized just how much love exists for this facility.
 We recently heard from Jim Graves of the Portland Velodrome Committee and Oregon Bicycle Racing Association Membership Director/Alpenrose Velodrome Director Jen Featheringill about what’s in store for 2019.

 Great news to start off your weekend: The Portland Tribune reported a few hours ago that the possible sale of Alpenrose Dairy that would have ended public access to the velodrome and cyclocross venue is off.
 As we shared earlier this month, fears of a sale of the dairy and surrounding property led to a … Read more